onyx-platform/onyx-starter/README.md

 ## License

-Copyright © 2015 Michael Drogalis
+Copyright © 2015 Distributed Masonry LLC

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.